KiwiFunk/healthy-habits/README.md

 ![Mascots](docs/CreaturesSiteFull.png)

 I created some fun mascot characters to represent each different activity.
 I felt that this provided more charm and made the topic feel less sterile and medical like a lot of the sites on these topics do.
-I didn't want to downplay the importance of the contents, yet I also didnt want to make it feel so medical.
-The aim was to try and reach a range of different ages by having something that kids would enjoy, yet wouldnt feel overly childish to the point an older audience would feel insulted.
-Another concern was having a cartoon character that felt very coorporate and branded.
+I didn't want to downplay the importance of the contents, yet I also didn't want to make it feel so medical.
+The aim was to try and reach a range of different ages by having something that kids would enjoy, yet wouldn't feel overly childish to the point an older audience would feel insulted.
+Another concern was having a cartoon character that felt very corporate and branded.
 Cartoons such as Bluey seem to balance this fine line well, and for a professional project, I'd most likely hire an illustrator with a lot of experience in this department.

 ## Page Testing